WRTV: News operation

-WRTV presently broadcasts 29 1/2 hours of locally produced newscasts each week (with 4 hours, 35 minutes on weekdays and one hour each on Saturdays and Sundays).

 For most of its first four decades on the air, WFBM/WRTV was Indianapolis' dominant news station.
 As late as the early 1980s, WRTV's news viewership often exceeded the combined audience of WISH and WTHR.
 WISH surged into first place in the mid-1980s, although WRTV managed to remain at a solid second place even after the retirement of longtime anchor Howard Caldwell in 1994.
 However, channel 6's ratings flatlined after a botched format revamp in 1996, coinciding with WTHR's surge to first place.
 It fell to last place for the first time in its history, and for most of the time from then until 2013, it finished third behind WTHR and WISH-TV.
-On some occasions, it fell to fourth behind Fox affiliate WXIN (channel 59).
+On some occasions, it fell to fourth behind WXIN.
 Since 2014, the station has been part of a spirited four-way battle for second place along with WISH, WXIN, and WTTV.

-Former primary weeknight anchors, Todd Wallace and Trisha Shepherd, taken in 2007; Wallace and Shepherd respectively left WRTV in 2010 and 2011.

 As Indiana's oldest television station, WRTV has brought forth several technological innovations over the years.
 It was the first television station in Indiana to record local programming on videotape and to use mini-cams for newsgathering purposes.
 Channel 6 was also the first in the state to use microwave relays (years prior to the use of satellite transmissions for newsgathering) to provide live remote footage from the field ("Insta-Cam"), the first to use a mobile satellite uplink vehicle (NewStar 6) to provide live video from remote locations, the first to convert to non-linear digital editing for news content, the first to use digital news cameras and the first to provide VODcasting.
 In 1988, the station debuted a half-hour 5 p.m. newscast, becoming the first station in the market to carry an early evening news program in that timeslot.
 In the mid-1990s, the station launched a 24-hour cable news channel NewsChannel 64, which later evolved into "6 News 24/7" and began to be carried on digital subchannel 6.2 by the late 2000s.